akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Roger of Salisbury stepped into the light.
 He was a quiet, scholarly figure, his fingers stained with the permanent gray of ink—the second most powerful man in England and the keeper of the realm's cold reality.

-Henry remained turned toward the fire, his shoulders rigid; thus, it was the Queen who anchored the moment.
+Henry remained turned toward the fire, his shoulders rigid; thus, it fell to the Queen to anchor the moment.

 "Welcome, Lord Roger," she said, her voice cool and steady.
 "We were just speaking of the weight of legacy.
 I trust you bring the weight of the present to balance it?"